jonkmatsumo/trend_forecasting_agent/README.md

 ...
 ```
 with a maximum of 5 keywords per category.
 The application then accesses Google Trend historical interest over time using the Pytrends API, and organizes the collected data
 into a Pandas DataFrame which is then stored as a CSV file.
-This file is used as the input dataset to a Tensorflow LSTM model (*note: currently in progress*) after which the forecasts are displayed back to the user.
+This file is used as the input dataset to a LSTM model built in Keras after which the forecasts are displayed back to the user.

 The front-end of this application uses the Seaborn library along with Matplotlib.